Home » YouTube Marketing » How to Make Vlogs on YouTube: Tips & Strategies

 • Creating an interactive script

-• Being yourself on the camera
+• Being yourself in front of the camera

 Shooting